Online ISSN: 2231-6302

 Articles are accepted or rejected for publication solely based on merit (after the peer review and revisions).
 The APC will be charged to the author(s) upon acceptance of his/her article and the payment options will be notified to the corresponding / submitting author.

 There is a provision for partial waiver if the authors are from Low-income or Lower-middle-income economies as defined by the World Bank.
-The APC waiver should be requested in writing to email@example.com and approved from the Editorial Office of International Multidisciplinary Research Journal before submission of article.
+The APC waiver should be requested in writing to firstname.lastname@example.org and approved from the Editorial Office of International Multidisciplinary Research Journal before submission of the article.

 The International Multidisciplinary Research Journal does not have an article submission fee.